quicwg/base-drafts/draft-ietf-quic-transport.md

 secure key, the attacker will not be able to generate forward-secure encrypted packets with ACK frames.

 ## Slowloris Attacks

-The attacks commonly known as Slowloris {{SLOWLORIS}}
-try to keep many connections
+The attacks commonly known as Slowloris {{SLOWLORIS}} try to keep many connections to the target endpoint open and hold them open as long as possible.
-to the target endpoint open and hold them open as long as possible.
-These attacks can be executed against a QUIC endpoint by slowly sending small amount of data on an open stream, slowly opening the flow control windows in order to limit the sender rate, or possibly manufacturing QUIC ACK that simulate a high loss rate and slow down sending by the other endpoint.
+These attacks can be executed against a QUIC endpoint by generating the minimum amount of activity necessary to avoid being closed for inactivity.
+This might involve sending small amounts of data, gradually opening flow control windows in order to control the sender rate, or manufacturing ACK frames that simulate a high loss rate.

 QUIC deployments SHOULD provide mitigations of the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and restricting the length of time an endpoint is allowed to stay connected.

 ## Stream Fragmentation and Reassembly Attacks

 An adversarial endpoint might intentionally fragment the data on stream buffers in order to cause disproportionate memory commitment.
-The adversarial endpoint would open a stream, and send some STREAM frames containing arbitrary fragments of the stream content.
+An adversarial endpoint could open a stream and send some STREAM frames containing arbitrary fragments of the stream content.

 The attack is mitigated if flow control windows correspond to available memory.
 However, some receivers will over-commit memory and advertise flow control offsets in the aggregate that exceed actual available memory.
 The over-commitment strategy can lead to better performance when endpoints are well behaved, but renders endpoints vulnerable to the stream fragmentation attack.

 QUIC deployments SHOULD provide mitigations against the stream fragmentation attack.
 Mitigations could consist of avoiding over-committing memory, delaying reassembly of STREAM frames, implementing heuristics based on the age and duration of reassembly holes, or some combination.

 ## Stream Commitment Attack

-An adversarial endpoint can open lots of streams, exhausting state on the server.
-The adversarial endpoint, or endpoint, could repeat the process on a large number of connections, in a manner similar to SYN flooding attacks in TCP.
+An adversarial endpoint can open lots of streams, exhausting state on an endpoint.
+The adversarial endpoint could repeat the process on a large number of connections, in a manner similar to SYN flooding attacks in TCP.

-Normally, clients will open streams sequentially, as explained in {{stream-identifiers}}.
+Normally, clients will open streams sequentially, as explained in
+{{stream-identifiers}}.
 However, when several streams are initiated at short intervals, transmission error may cause STREAM DATA frames opening streams to be received out of sequence.
 A receiver is obligated to open intervening streams if a higher-numbered stream ID is received.
 Thus, on a new connection, opening stream 2000001 opens 1 million streams, as required by the specification.

 The number of active streams is limited by the concurrent stream limit transport parameter, as explained in {{stream-concurrency}}.
 If chosen judisciously, this limit mitigates the effect of the stream commitment attack.
-However, setting the limit
-too low could affect performance when applications expect to open large number of streams.
+However, setting the limit too low could affect performance when applications expect to open large number of streams.

 # IANA Considerations